Donate NowDonate Now

 Details

-The program welcomes ideas from across disciplines and backgrounds.
+The program welcomes ideas from across disciplines, perspectives, and lived experiences.
 Proposals may emerge from lived experience, independent inquiry, academic exploration, creative practice, or new combinations of existing fields.
 All supported projects should broadly align with the Mensa Foundation’s mission of unleashing intelligence for the benefit of humanity.

 Process